yoonkim0715/new_capstone/README.md

 ## Technical Report

-Throughout this project, I will try to predict rossmann, which is the second largest drugerie chain in Germany,  sales price using machine learning techniques such as linear regression and random forest.
+Throughout this project, I will try to predict Rossmann, which is the second largest drogerie store chain in Germany, sales price using machine learning techniques such as linear regression and random forest.

 ## Folder Directory

-There are 3 diffrent folders in this project, which are assets, code, and images.
+There are 3 different folders in this project, which are assets, code, and images.

 Assets folder contains pickle objects and data frames converted in csv files.
-The pickle objects are either X and y objects or models that I use.
-There are 3 csv files, which are the data frames that have been preprocessed for modeling.
-Some pickle objects or csv files that exceed 100 mb will not be included in this folder.
+The pickle objects are X_train, X_test, y_train, y_test, and the models that I use in order to predict the sales price.
+The csv files are datasets after cleaning process.
+Some of the files are not included due to the size of the files.

-Code folder contains 4 different notebooks, which are preprocessing, eda, feature engineering, and model.
+Code folder contains 5 different notebooks, which are preprocessing, eda, 2 modeling, and submission.
 The detail of each notebook is provided at the bottom.

-Images folder contains 11 image files which are from the eda notebook and model notebooks.
+Images folder contains image files which are from the eda notebook and model notebooks.

 ## Data Directory